A rate of interest that can vary during the term of the loan. Usually used when referring to mortgages.

 The interest rate that banks use to establish the indexed rate for certain loan products.
 The prime rate is published in The Wall Street Journal.

-The first nine numbers that appear at the bottom of a check to identify the financial institution.
-Nationwide Bank's routing number is 044072324.
-Learn more about bank routing numbers.
+The first nine numbers that appear at the bottom of a check to identify the financial institution responsible for holding the account.

 Moving money from one account to another on a regular recurring basis, often monthly.